Wikibase Yearly Summary 2020

 End of a formal Wikibase Community User Group

 The Wikibase Community User Group is an organization, independent from Wikimedia Deutschland, founded by volunteers to promote Wikibase.
 For instance, its members created the Wikibase mailing list and the first Wikibase group on Telegram.
-The Wikibase Community User Group is a recognized affiliate of the Wikimedia Foundation, which gives several rights, like using the logos of the Wikimedia movement, taking part in strategic discussions of the Wikimedia Foundation with other affiliates, or voting for the affiliate-selected board seats of the Wikimedia Foundation.
+The Wikibase Community User Group is a recognized affiliate of the Wikimedia Foundation, which gives several rights, like using the logos of the Wikimedia movement, applying for specific grants, taking part in strategic discussions of the Wikimedia Foundation with other affiliates, or voting for the affiliate-selected board seats of the Wikimedia Foundation.

 Until 2020, Wikimedia Deutschland never got really involved in the user group and, since its inception, had regular tensions with the various volunteers trying to make it live.
 At the beginning of 2020, Wikimedia Deutschland undermined the discussions that the user group initiated with the chapter to prepare several events in cooperation.
 Wikimedia Deutschland made it clear that the user group was stepping on their toes, also stating that they wouldn’t help nor wanted to be involved in the user group, with the effect of discouraging the volunteers active in the user group at that time.
 Surprisingly, a few months later, Wikimedia Deutschland took over the user group.
 However, this was made without respecting the conditions an affiliate must comply with to stay recognized by the Wikimedia Foundation and, consequently, the Wikibase Community User Group will eventually formally disappear.